douglasgreen/pagemaker/dev/doc/oop.md

 In summary, a well-behaved class in object-oriented programming is designed with predictability, flexibility, and maintainability in mind.
 By adhering to these principles, developers can create robust and adaptable software components.

+## Interfaces

+Interfaces should use minimal arguments for flexibility and focus on the outputs that they produce.

+They should prefer methods that provide service like render() instead of getters that turn the object into a bag of data.

+The should avoid specifying setters so that either setters or a constructor can build the data more flexibly.

+Setters can be provided on the abstract class that implements the interface.

 ## Interfaces vs. abstact classes

 Interfaces let the user define their own data as well as their own functionality.
 So interfaces are more extensible